oneeve8/kobble-data/content/feamber.md

 When you have a dream, does it make sense?
 I have had a lot of nonsensical dreams.
 While I am in the dream, everything seems to make perfect sense.
 When I wake up, it no longer does make sense.
 Dreams are full of symbolism and metaphor.

 When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... and some that do not.
-I have been watching hypnosis sessions by
+So, another binge session I have been on is watching hypnosis sessions by

 Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
 Some people think that these stories reveal *past lives*